 The north can be dived year round as the sites are sheltered from any rough seas that can impact the south whilst the south is best dived from October to December when the cold water and calm seas create perfect condition.

-- Best place to stay: Book a trip onboard Wicked Diving’s Komodo liveaboard and explore both the north and south of the incredible Komodo National Park.
-Get in touch to book your personalised experience.
+Best place to stay: Book a trip onboard Wicked Diving’s Komodo liveaboard and explore both the north and south of the incredible Komodo National Park.

 The diving around the islands of the Derawan Archipelago has something for everyone - from ‘muck’ and critters around Derawan and stingless jellyfish at Kakaban, to schooling fish, sharks and beautiful reefs around Maratua.
 However, for many people it is the the manta rays of Sangalaki that are the highlight of a trip to the area.
 Sangalaki’s rays are thought to be resident year round although they will come and go according to their own schedule and sightings are never guaranteed.
 However, divers have a very good chance of encountering these incredible animals at several sites along Sangalaki’s north and northeastern reef.
 Here a series of sand channels funnel the prevailing currents and concentrate any plankton in the water, creating perfect feeding conditions for the manta rays that simply cruise along at the surface, hoovering up their food.
 Visitors can drop in using a snorkel and mask and drift amongst the rays as they go about their business.
 There are also several cleaning stations at bommies along the reef where divers can also watch as the rays use the services of small cleaner wrasse and other fish that remove parasites and debris from their skin.